-When pursuing a degree in Management + Human Organization, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing a degree in Management and Human Organization, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

-While there is not an honors track for the Management + Human Organization major, high achieving students may be recognized for Academic Excellence in the College of Arts and Sciences or be eligible for admission to the Hutton Honors College.
+While there is not an honors track for the Management and Human Organization major, high achieving students may be recognized for Academic Excellence in the College of Arts and Sciences or be eligible for admission to the Hutton Honors College.

 Undergraduate scholarships and awards

-Through the Liberal Arts and Management Program, Management + Human Organization majors will have access to exclusive scholarships.
+Through the Liberal Arts and Management Program, Management and Human Organization majors will have access to exclusive scholarships.
 These scholarships are targeted towards specific areas, such as internships, study abroad, and academic achievement.
 Please contact an academic advisor to discuss your eligibility for specific scholarships.

 Students may also be eligible for a variety of other campus wide scholarships and awards.
 These include: